-1. Conventional chemotherapy, either first, second or third line, as appropriate to the patient's prior history;

-2. Conventional chemotherapy, either standard or low-dose fractionated, with "Forsythe Immune Therapy" ("FIT");

-3. Conventional dose or low-dose fractionated chemotherapy with "FIT" and other complimentary products;

-4. "FIT" along with other complimentary therapies;
+- 1. Conventional chemotherapy, either first, second or third line, as appropriate to the patient's prior history; - 2.
+Conventional chemotherapy, either standard or low-dose fractionated, with proprietary immune therapies; - 3.
+Conventional dose or low-dose fractionated chemotherapy with other complimentary products; - 4.
+Insulin Potentiated Therapy using standard chemotherapy with other complimentary therapies, and - 5.
+Any of the above plus hormonal therapies.

-5. "FIT" alone;

-6. Insulin potentiated therapy using standard chemotherapy with "FIT"; and

-7. Any of the above plus hormonal therapies.

-This study was carried out from June of 2005 through March of 2008, with 250 Stage IV cancer patients under study.

-The advantages of the pre-clinical study were to show efficacy and safety, and freedom from adverse toxicities and adverse side-effects.
-The conclusion of the study was that "FIT" is a novel, homeopathic, immune boosting therapy that when used alone in breast cancer, isolated from the other cancers, showed an overall response rate of 78% at 33 months.
+The advantages of the pre-clinical studies are to show efficacy and safety, and freedom from adverse toxicities and adverse side-effects.
+The ongoing conclusion of the studies are that there is a novel, homeopathic, immune boosting therapy that when used alone in cancer, is showing an overall high response rate.